marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 title:  "Gentoo full disk encryption with dm-crypt"
 date:   2013-10-07 13:31:48
 categories: jekyll update
+summary: "This post sums up the installation procedure of a Gentoo Linux distribution with encrypted root and swap partitions using LUKS and dm\_crypt.
+Everything is done manually (kernel compilation, creation of the initrd): the aim is therefore to show what happens under the hood when you click on the encryption checkbox in the bottom of a common disk partitioning menu during Linux installation."
 ---

-This post sums up the installation procedure of a Gentoo Linux distribution with encrypted root and swap partitions using LUKS and dm\_crypt.
-Everything is done manually (kernel compilation, creation of the initrd): the aim is therefore to show what happens under the hood when you click on the encryption checkbox in the bottom of a common disk partitioning menu during Linux installation.

 {% comment %}
 <div align="center">